Skip to content

 Behavioral activation gets the body moving again before the mood catches up.
 CBT interrupts the self-critical thought patterns that depression feeds on.
 ACT helps you take small actions aligned with what matters to you even when motivation is offline.
 And for depression that's trauma-rooted, EMDR and IFS work directly on the underlying material rather than the symptoms alone.

 Expect the work to feel slow at first.
-Depression flattens everything, including the sense that therapy is doing anything.
+Depression dulls everything, including the sense that therapy is doing anything.
 We'll track small shifts and recalibrate together.
 If therapy alone isn't enough and medication would help, we'll refer and coordinate.

 Modalities we draw from